derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 cesses.
 In this section a Digital Twins platform will be created.
 A related doc- umentation is part of the [linked Quickstart](https://docs.microsoft.com/en-us/azure/digital-twins/quickstart-adt-explorer).
-Please follow the process in azure portal:
+Please follow the process on the azure portal:
 1. Search for”Azure Digital Twin” in [azure resource](https://portal.azure.com)

 <img src="images/digitaltwinhomepage.png" width= 400/>